Computing the smallest fixed point of order-preserving nonexpansive mappings arising in positive stochastic games and static analysis of programs: Abstract

 \section{Abstract}

-The problem of computing the smallest fixed point of a monotone map arises classically in the study of zero-sum repeated games.
+The problem of computing the smallest fixed point of an order-preserving map arises in the study of zero-sum positive stochastic games.
 It also arises in static analysis of programs by abstract interpretation.
 In this context, the discount rate may be negative.
 We characterize the minimality of a fixed point in terms of the nonlinear spectral radius of a certain semidifferential.
 We apply this characterization to design a policy iteration algorithm, which applies to the case of finite state and action spaces.
 The algorithm returns a locally minimal fixed point, which turns out to be globally minimal when the discount rate is nonnegative.